mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 Wards and branches are usually established to support both military members and their families.
 A ward or branch may also be established for military members without their families.
 Such units may be established for members attending basic or advanced training or on a remote assignment.
 The military does not normally allow Church members who are not associated with the military to belong to a ward or branch that uses installation facilities.

 If the number of members or if other circumstances do not justify creating a ward or branch at a military installation, the stake or mission president may establish a service member group.
 A service member group is a small Church unit that holds Church meetings and looks after members.
 The group leader does not have priesthood keys.
 Because of this, he is not authorized to receive tithes and offerings, counsel members about serious sins, restrict membership privileges, or perform other duties that require keys (see [37.7](/study/manual/general-handbook/37-specialized-stakes-wards-and-branches?lang=eng&id=title_number18-p84#title_number18)).

-For information about service member groups, see “[Service Member Groups and Responsibilities of Group Leaders](https://www.churchofjesuschrist.org/military/service-member-groups-and-responsibilities)” on ChurchofJesusChrist.org.
+For information about service member groups, see the “Find a Church Location or Leader” and “Information for Group Leaders” sections in the [Church’s Military Members page](https://www.churchofjesuschrist.org/ callings/military-and-chaplain/military).

 When a Church unit is established at a military installation, the unit leader coordinates with the senior installation chaplain to arrange for meeting times and use of base facilities.
 If there is not an installation chaplain assigned to the base, the stake president consults with the commanding officer.